KaiHiwatari8/engl393spring2021/README.md

 <img src="images/12.png" height=400 class="center">

-  **Note:** If you want other people to add your bot to their servers, enable the `Public Bot` option.
+  **Note:** If you want other people to add your bot to their servers, enable the `Public Bot` option in the `Bot` option on the left pane.

   <img src="images/13.png" height=400 class="center">

 ### B. Setup Development Environment

-Now that we created a bot application, we will program our bot to have it our desired function, reaction roles.
+Now that we have created a bot application, we will program our bot to have our desired function, reaction roles.

 1. Install `node.js` and `npm` package manager for JavaScript projects. `npm` is served in `Node.js` framework.
 Install `Node.js` from [here](https://nodejs.org/en/).

-  * Run `node -v` in terminal to confirm that `Node.js` has been installed successfully.
+  * Run `node -v` in a terminal to confirm that `Node.js` has been installed successfully.

 <img src="images/14.png" height=300 class="center">

-  * Run `npm -v` in terminal to confirm that `npm` has been installed successfully.
+  * Run `npm -v` in a terminal to confirm that `npm` has been installed successfully.

 <img src="images/15.png" height=300 class="center">

-1. Create an `npm` project.
+2. Create an `npm` project.

   * Open a specific directory in terminal where you would like develop your bot.